-Attachment B is the cover sheet for your organization to utilize for the submission of the organization's experience and capabilities.
-Two (2) unbound originals, one (1) paper copy, and one (1) electronic copy in Microsoft Word format saved in the USB flash drive are required to be submitted.
-Applicable attachments for this section are to be saved in a PDF format in the USB flash drive.
+Attachment B, (Organizational Capability Cover Sheet - Youth Services), is the Organizational Capability cover sheet for respondent(s) to utilize for the submission of its experience and capabilities.
+One (1) legible, unbound original paper copy with the pages numbered, and one (1) USB flash drive with documents saved in Microsoft Word format must be submitted.
+Organizational Experiences/Capabilities that are not in the required format will be deducted one (1) point from the scoring discussed below.
+Applicable attachments for this section are to be saved in a PDF format on the USB flash drive.